-An interesting study by Chase et al. (2013) found that goal setting alone had no effect on students grade point averages (GPAs) across a semester.
-However, it did when training in values clarification was provided alongside the goal setting.
-The clarifying of values before setting goals also significantly reduced the drop out rate of these students the following semester (Chase et al., 2013).
+An interesting study by Chase et al. (2013) found that goal setting alone did not affect students grade point averages (GPAs) across a semester.
+However, it did when they provided training in values clarification alongside goal setting.
+Furthermore, clarifying values before setting goals also significantly reduced the dropout rate of these students the following semester (Chase et al., 2013).

 3. A willingness to work hard and persevere

 “There is absolutely no limit to what plain, ordinary people can accomplish if they’re given the opportunity and the encouragement and the incentive to do their best.
 It takes risk, hard work, knowing where you want to go and being willing to do what it takes to get there.” — Sam Walton